notlukema/HelloWorldOpengl/README.md

-# Hello World
+# Hello World MP3 Test
-Quick little Java Hello World program but with interesting graphics and some [funky] music

-Uses Java 22.0.1
+When I have time, I will try to complete this